Kirby and the Rainbow Curse: Gameplay

 A pre-release gameplay screenshot of Kirby and the Rainbow Curse.
 Kirby follows a line drawn on the Wii U GamePad and collects stars scattered around levels to activate the "Star Dash" power-up.

 Kirby and the Rainbow Curse carries on the style of gameplay from Canvas Curse, presenting the game with a unique modelling clay look.
 Players use the Wii U GamePad to help Kirby, who is stuck in a ball form, move across the level by drawing rainbow colored lines on the touchscreen to guide him.
 Making Kirby go through loops will speed him up, while touching him will put him into a spinning attack to use against enemies.
 For every 100 stars Kirby collects, Kirby can perform a Star Dash which increases his size, allowing him to charge through normally-indestructible blocks.
 Similar to Kirby's Epic Yarn, Kirby can gain various forms throughout the game, such as a submarine, a rocket, and a tank.
 These forms help him progress through the game and provide certain elements that alter the gameplay.
 Up to three additional players using Wii Remotes can play as Bandana Waddle Dees, who can assist Kirby by carrying him around and attacking enemies.
 During the levels, an evil hand may try to capture Kirby, with only the Bandana Waddle Dees being able to damage it.
-Each level contains several hidden treasure chests, some of which require solving a puzzle or clearing a timed room, which unlock viewable clay figures and music tracks, as well as diary pages detailing Elline's journey.
+Each level contains several hidden treasure chests, some of which require solving a puzzle or clearing a timed room, which unlock viewable clay figures and music tracks.
+You can get pages of elline's diary at the end of every level.
 The main story mode in Kirby and the Rainbow Curse has 28 levels, while Challenge Mode has 48.

 The game features amiibo support with the Kirby, King Dedede, and Meta Knight figures from the Super Smash Bros. series of amiibo.
 The Kirby figure allows Kirby to activate the "Star Dash" ability at any time, the King Dedede figure gives Kirby extra HP, and the Meta Knight figure gives him greater attack power during his touch-activated spinning attack.